-12.1.2 procure that the employer to which the Transferring Employees are transferred (the "New Employer") complies with the provisions of clauses 5 to 13 of this Schedule (Pensions) provided that references to the "Sub-Contractor" will become references to the New Employer, references to "Transfer Date" will become references to the date of the transfer to the New Employer and references to "Transferring Employees" will become references to the Transferring Employees.
+12.1.2 procure that the employer to which the Transferring Employees are transferred (the "New Employer") complies with the provisions of clauses 5 to 13 of this Schedule (Pensions) provided that references to the "Sub-Contractor" will become references to the New Employer, references to "Transfer Date" will become references to the date of the transfer to the New Employer and references to "Transferring Employees" will become references to the New Employees.

-13 PENSION ISSUES ON EXPIRY OR TERMINATION
+13. PENSION ISSUES ON EXPIRY OR TERMINATION

-13.1 The Provider shall:
+13.2 The Provider shall:

-13.1.1 maintain such documents and information as will be reasonably required to manage the pension aspects of any onward transfer of any person engaged or employed by the Provider or by any Sub Contractor in the provision of the Services on the expiry or termination of this Contract (including without limitation identification of the LGPS Employees, the Transferring Employees or the Relevant Employees)
+13.2.1 maintain such documents and information as will be reasonably required to manage the pension aspects of any onward transfer of any person engaged or employed by the Provider or by any Sub Contractor in the provision of the Services on the expiry or termination of this Contract (including without limitation identification of the LGPS Employees, the Transferring Employees or the Relevant Employees)

-13.1.2 promptly provide to the Council or to the Authority such documents and information mentioned in clause 13.1.1 which the Council or the Authority may reasonably request in advance of the expiry or termination of this Contract; and

-13.1.3 fully co-operate (and procure that the trustees of the Provider's scheme shall fully co-operate) with the reasonable requests of the Council or the Authority relating to any administrative tasks necessary to deal with the pension aspects of any onward transfer of any person engaged or employed by the Provider or any Sub Contractor in the provision of the Services on the expiry or termination of this Contract.
+13.2.2 promptly provide to the Council or to the Authority such documents and information mentioned in clause 13.1.1 which the Council or the Authority may reasonably request in advance of the expiry or termination of this Contract; and scheme shall fully co-operate) with the reasonable requests of the Council or the Authority relating to any administrative tasks necessary to deal with the pension aspects of any onward transfer of any person engaged or employed by the Provider or any Sub Contractor in the provision of the Services on the expiry or termination of this Contract.